nimbix/jarvice-helm/ExternalService.md

 2. Single endpoint --> any pod in a job (e.g. stateless web service started on all parallel workers of a job)
 3. Single endpoint --> mode 1 or 2 across multiple jobs

-Additionally, multiple endpoints can also target be used, but this is not a typical pattern.
+Additionally, multiple endpoints can also be used, but this is not a typical pattern.
+Ensuring proper configuration is up to the system administrator or service provider.

 ## Service Configuration